EEN421/EEN421.github.io/_posts/🛠️-KQL-Toolbox-#2:-Find-Your-Noisiest-Log-Sources-(with-Cost-🤑).md

 <br/><br/>

-### How this works
+## How this works:

 * **`CommonSecurityLog`**

   * The “CEF catch-all” table for supported security appliances—firewalls, proxies, etc.

 * **`| where _IsBillable == true`**